-In addition to the University's requirements for admission, applicants to the Master of Arts in Marriage and Family Therapy Program must participate in an interview with program faculty.
+In addition to the University's requirements for admission to graduate school, applicants to the Master of Arts in Marriage and Family Therapy Program must participate in an interview with program faculty.
 Once your application to the university is complete it will be reviewed by the program faculty, at which point you may receive an invitation to the next scheduled prospective student interview.

 Note: No person will be admitted to the program if they have been a client of the Center for Family Therapy within the previous two years of application.
 After the two-year time span has concluded a prospective student can apply for admission.